dev3mike/go-xmapper/README.md

 -  **Automatic Struct Mapping**: Automate the boring stuff!
 Map fields between structs without writing boilerplate code.

+-  **Single Value Validation and Transforming**: Validate and transform individual values to ensure they meet specific criteria or format requirements before they are used.

 -  **Dynamic Data Transformation**: Apply transformations to your data dynamically as it's being mapped.
 Upper case, add suffixes, manipulate data on the go!

 -  **Extensible and Customizable**: Easily extend `xMapper` by adding your own custom transformation functions.